na-na-hi/renget/archive/chrprompt2.md

 **To any 'mon who fights often**, is there something that you specifically avoid when picking a fight?
 Be it either a certain species of pokemon or a type of skill?
 >Carrot: A nice smile is normally enough to stop the least roughty ones from fighting, while the rest, they would not stop anyways
 >Hazel: The risk of great bodily damage is a great way to dissuade, like that thing Carrot mentioned, mad or something?
+>Sneasel: It should be pretty obvious, but I try to keep away from Fighting-types.
+I also try not to mess with bulky Pokemon or fast ones.
+They’re harder for me to deal with, cuz I’m all about using quick attacks.
+Pokemon that can dodge or tank my hits are a hassle.
+But if I gotta fight them, I just do my best.

 **Former humans**, if you could write a letter back home, what would you write and to whom?
 >Makuhita: I'd write to my brother and my friends to let them know I'm still alive, and inquire as to whether dad died of liver failure yet.
 I've been waiting quite a while for that to happen.